-Every Landmark College Coach has earned the Professional Certified Coach (PCC) designation from the International Coach Federation (ICF).
+Every Landmark College coach has earned the Professional Certified Coach (PCC) designation from the International Coach Federation (ICF).
 In addition, each coach has completed a rigorous program in leadership or life coaching.
-Landmark coaches specialize in supporting students who have executive function challenges and/or specific learning differences.
+Landmark College coaches specialize in supporting students who have executive function challenges and/or specific learning differences.

 Meet our Coaching Faculty.